 - strongest arrangement you can write, that supports the lyrics and stays interesting throughout the entire song

-What’s the best song description you have written?
+What’s the best song description you’ve written?

-add your comments below (please include a link in the comment so we can check out your song too!)
+(you can include a link in the comment so we can check out your song too!)